 Biodiversity with a functioning ecosystem is a prerequisite for farming.
 Many crops depend on pollinators such as bees, flies, bumble bees, butterflies, wasps and beetles.
 Other beneficial livestock include birds, amphibians, shrews and bats, whose diets include insects.
-Soildwelling mammals should also be included in analyses and measures to promote biodiversity.
+Soil-dwelling mammals should also be included in analyses and measures to promote biodiversity.
 The species are affected by disappearing habitats and use of chemical plant protection.

-Various biodiversity-promoting measures have been developed in the area of crop production.
-Under Lantmännen's Climate & Nature cultivation program, farmers provide skylark plots and flower zones in the fields to help skylarks and encourage pollinators.
+Various biodiversity-promoting measures have been developed in the area of crop cultivation.
+Under Lantmännen's Climate & Nature cultivation program, farmers provide skylark plots and flower zones in the fields beneficial to skylarks and pollinators.
 There is increasing interest in growing plants in protection and buffer zones, thereby promoting biodiversity.